state-of/dev/CONTRIBUTING.md

 - 'bubble' a float number [0.0 - 1.0] for X and Y
 - 'hype' 'bell' a float number [0.0 - 1.0] for X

-## Events [WIP]
-Events that impact the items in the charts.
-* date (Y-m-d)
-* source (link)
-* title
-* reference_id = to item ID.

 ## Merging proposal
-A commit should be followed up by a merge requests which starts a discussion thread, of which a decision is made to merge or discard.
+A commit should be followed up by a merge requests which starts a discussion thread.
+Make clear why you propose a change.
+Most changes are merged, letting the community eventually settle on a consensus variation.

 # Guidelines
 1. Don't commit changes that have a sole commercial or promotional intent.
 General rule is to not add any items to which you are affiliated.
 Updating inaccuracies or descriptions are allowed and encouraged.
 2. Don't be an ass by forcing your personal opinion.

 # Future
-Looking for a way to make snapshots of the data to allow moving forward/backward into time.
+* Looking for a way to make snapshots of the data to allow moving forward/backward into time.
+* Support (news) events, to understand better why things are were they are.
-Easy tool to create and edit a great chart, and output JSON.
+* Easy tool to create and edit a great chart, and easily propose a change.
-Optionally looking at changing .json to a .md format.
+* Optionally looking at changing .json to a .js format.